nitefood/asn/README.md

 ## Description

-ASN / RPKI validity / BGP stats / IPv4v6 / Prefix / ASPath / Organization / IP reputation / IP geolocation / IP fingerprinting lookup tool / Web traceroute server.
+ASN / RPKI validity / BGP stats / IPv4v6 / Prefix / ASPath / Organization / IP reputation / IP geolocation / IP fingerprinting / Network recon / lookup tool / Web traceroute server.

 This script serves the purpose of having a quick OSINT **command line tool** at disposal when investigating network data, which can come in handy in incident response scenarios as well.

+It can be used as a **recon tool** by querying Shodan for data about any type of target (CIDR blocks/URLs/single IPs/hostnames).
+This will quickly give the user a complete breakdown about open ports, known vulnerabilities, known software and hardware running on the target, and more - without ever sending a single packet to the target.
+JSON output of the results, multiple simultaneous targets and IP list file inputs and are also supported.
+Click [here](https://github.com/nitefood/asn/edit/master/README.md#shodan-scanning-1) for more information about Shodan scanning mode.

 It can also be used as a **web-based traceroute server**, by running it in listening mode and launching lookups and traces from a local or remote browser (via a bookmarklet or custom search engine) or terminal (via `curl`, `elinks` or similar tools).
 Click [here](#running-lookups-from-the-browser) for more information about server mode functionality.